How to Leash Train Your Dog

 Anyone who has tried to leash train knows it can be a pain.

 I know mine both did when they were younger.
+But it is possible to stop dogs from pulling on leashes.
+Here’s how to leash train your dog.

 Does your dog pull their leash?